rezemika/humanized_opening_hours/README.md

 SH Mo-Fr 10:00-20:00
 ```

-The following formats are NOT supported yet and their parsing will raise ParseErrors.
+The following formats are NOT supported yet and their parsing will raise a ParseError.

 ```
 years